henrycatalinismith/ppl/site/news/colorized-output-released.md

 ---
-title: Coloured Output Released
+title: Colorized Output Released
 date: 2013-03-16
 ---

 It's been about a month since the last release, but that's not because of any lack of internal activity.
-Today marks the release of support for git-style coloured output, configurable in `~/.pplconfig`.
+Today marks the release of support for git-style colorized output, configurable in `~/.pplconfig`.

 This has taken a while to achieve just because I wanted to take my time over it and try to really get it right the first time.
 Some refactoring was necessary in